How to replace the light seals of your analog camera

 You can usually find the old seals:

-- At the top and bottom edge of the back door
+- At the upper and lower edge of the back door

-- Around the hinge of the rear door
+- Around the hinge of the back door

-- On the mirror stop damper (not a real sealing material, but should be replaced often)
+- At the mirror stop damper (not real sealing material, but should be replaced often)

 1. Apply isopropyl alcohol to the old seals with a cotton swab.

-Photo: Old seals can be dissolved with some isopropanol and can then be removed more easily.
+Photo: Old seals can be dissolved with some isopropanol and then removed more easily.

-2. Wait a moment until the material softens, and carefully scrape it out with tweezers or a small screwdriver.
+2. Wait a moment for the material to soften, then carefully scrape it out with tweezers or a small screwdriver.

-Photo: With the back part of our tweezers, you can carefully scrape off the old seals.
-Be careful not to apply too much pressure, or you might damage the paint of your camera.
+Photo: You can carefully scrape off the old seals with the back part of our tweezers.
+Don't apply too much pressure, or you might damage your camera's paint.

-3. Make sure that no residues fall into the camera interior.
+3. Make sure no residues fall inside the camera.

-Photo: If old sealing material falls into the inside of the camera, you can hold the camera with the opening facing down and gently blow air into it with a blower.
-Sometimes it also helps to tap the camera gently from behind.
-Be careful: like with a baby that has choked ;)
+Photo: If old sealing material falls inside the camera, you can hold the camera with the opening facing down and gently blow air in with a blower.
+Sometimes tapping a little from behind the camera helps too.
+Be careful: like with a baby who is choking ;)

-Photo: To remove the last remnants of the old seals, you can tear off a piece of cotton from a cotton swab with your fingers, clamp it in a pair of tweezers, and dip it in isopropanol.
-Then, you run the soaked cotton ball along the sealing groove until the cotton remains completely white.
-The more thoroughly you proceed here, the better the new seals will adhere later.
+Photo: To remove the last remnants of the old light seals, you can tear off a piece of cotton from a cotton swab with your fingers, clamp it in tweezers, and dip it in isopropanol.
+Then run the soaked cotton ball along the sealing groove until the cotton stays completely white.
+The more thorough you are here, the better the new seals will adhere later.

-Photo: Removing the brittle mirror bumper on a Pentax ME Super
+Photo: Removing the brittle mirror stop damper on a Pentax ME Super

-Tipp: Be especially careful when removing the upper and lower door seals.
-No alcohol should enter the locking mechanism of the rear door (usually at the top right), as it could damage the mechanism.
+Tip: Be especially careful when removing the upper and lower door seals.
+No alcohol should get into the shutter mechanism of the back door (usually top right), as it could damage the mechanism.

-Photo: At this point, most cameras have a small opening for the automatic reset of the film counter.
-No old sealing material should enter here, as it can otherwise block the mechanism.
+Photo: Most cameras have a small opening here for the automatic reset of the film counter.
+No old sealing material should get in here, as it can block the mechanism.

-After cleaning, you can insert the new seals:
+After cleaning, you can install the new seals:

-- If you are using foam boards, cut the strips to the exact size needed.
+- If you use foam sheets, cut the strips exactly to the required size.

 - For pre-made adhesive seals, remove the protective film and carefully fit the strips into the grooves.

-- Press the strips into the correct position with tweezers.
+- Press the strips into the correct position using tweezers.

-- Pay attention to the hinge to ensure that the seal fits well and the door continues to close easily.
+- Make sure the seal fits well at the hinge and the door still closes easily.

-Photo: New light seals are best positioned accurately with tweezers.
+Photo: New light seals are best positioned precisely with tweezers.

-The most difficult part is the thin seals along the rear door grooves.
-If they twist, just stay calm and press them into the groove with the tweezers.
-These self-adhesive strips are a bit trickier to position, but you don't need to buy any special glue for that.
+The trickiest part is the thin seals along the back door grooves.
+If they twist, just stay calm and press them into the groove with tweezers.
+These self-adhesive strips are a bit fiddly to position but you don’t need to buy special glue.

 Step 3: Replace the mirror stop damper

-- Find the old mirror stop buffer (usually a foam strip above the mirror).
+- Find the old mirror stop damper (usually a foam strip above the mirror).

-- Carefully remove it so that no particles fall into the mirror box.
+- Remove it carefully so no particles fall into the mirror box.

 - Cut the new damper to the appropriate size.

-- Place it exactly in the right spot with the tweezers.
+- Use tweezers to place it exactly in the right spot.

-Important: No alcohol on the screen!
+Important: Do not get alcohol on the focusing screen!
 It can be permanently damaged.

 Step 4: Final cleaning and inspection